das-aiya/webcomic.js/README.md

 # webcomic.js

-Webcomic.js is an open-source framework to help you publish webcomics online using state-of-the-art web technology!
+Webcomic.js is an open-source framework to help you publish webcomics online using state-of-the-art web technology, hopefully soon to grow into a full-fledged webapp you can interact with using an online interface!
 It's way under construction right now.

 ## Installing